mkalia94/TripartiteSynapse/README.md

  (big-size)
 * `--name` gives a name to the experiment run.
 Example: `--name 'Experiment 1`
 * `--plot` plots expressions in different figures and outputs everything at the end of the experiment.
 Example: `--plot 'V' 'Vg' 'NaCi'` plots neuronal membrane potential `V`, astrocyte membrane potential `Vg` and neuronal sodium concentration `NaCi`.

+# Example
+Running
+`python -i fm_class.py --freeparams 'pumpScaleAst=2' 'pumpScaleNeuron=2' 'tstart=20' 'tend=25' --solve --write -s --name 'HyperNKA2' --plot 'GluCi' 'CaCi' 'GluCg' 'CaCg'`
+will simulate the tripartite synapse under 5 minutes of metabolic stress, when the baseline pump strength is set to twice its initial strength.
+The name of the experiment is `HyperNKA2` and the result is written to `Code/Experiments.txt`.
+After the simulation plots of calcium and glutamate concentrations in the neuron (presynaptic terminal) and astrocyte (perisynaptic astrocyte process) in separate figures.

 # Pipeline
 1. Collect parameters from `--freeparams`.